joejoe04/potential-improvements/README.md

 <br><br>
 ## Suggestions to add to the Support Wishlist

-https://github.com/wp-media/imagify/issues/928 - Require Email Confirmation to change email

-https://github.com/wp-media/imagify/issues/898 - Allow to search users by name/surname/part of the email
+https://github.com/wp-media/imagify/issues/898 - Allow to search users by name, surname, or partial email

 https://github.com/wp-media/imagify/issues/714 - When scheduling a cancellation, quota is reset when it shouldn't

 https://github.com/wp-media/imagify/issues/886 - Allow admins to increase available quota by any value

-https://github.com/wp-media/imagify/issues/512 - Should users w/ One Time Quota have their plan displayed as "Free"?

 <br><br>